Lengwil: Education

 The entire Swiss population is generally well educated.
-In Lengwil about 73.5% of the population (between age 25–64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Lengwil about 73.5% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Lengwil is home to the Oberhofen-Lengwil primary school district.
 In the 2008/2009 school year there were 78 students.
 There were 26 children in the kindergarten, and the average class size was 26 kindergartners.
 Of the children in kindergarten, 11 or 42.3% were female, 4 or 15.4% were not Swiss citizens and 3 or 11.5% did not speak German natively.
 The lower and upper primary levels begin at about age 5-6 and last for 6 years.
 There were 27 children in who were at the lower primary level and 25 children in the upper primary level.
 The average class size in the primary school was 17.33 students.
 At the lower primary level, there were 17 children or 63.0% of the total population who were female, 1 or 3.7% were not Swiss citizens and 2 or 7.4% did not speak German natively.
 In the upper primary level, there were 15 or 60.0% who were female, 2 or 8.0% were not Swiss citizens and 2 or 8.0% did not speak German natively.